Our Community Partnership

 - Don Owens, Co-Founder and President, The Griffin-Owens Agency.

-- Todd Rowley, Senior Vice President, Capital One Bank.
+- Todd Rowley, Senior Vice President, Cardinal Bank.

 - John P. Sekas, Sekas Homes.

 The Governing Board may be chaired by any member as selected by the total membership of the board in accordance with a process to be set forth in bylaws of the Governing Board.

 The Governing Board will meet as necessary but no less frequently than quarterly.
 Staff support for the Governing Board will be provided by the Office to End Homelessness.